 It is compact and comes with an attractive bag for easy carrying around and using.
 Other included extras include a tuning tool, and a user manual (with tuning guide).
 This great selection of free extras ensures that you’ll have everything you could need in order to get started with the instrument!
 To use the hammer, you will apply gentle force to slightly lengthen or shorten the tines.

 Also appealing is the money-back guarantee (30 days).
 This combined with the very reasonable price makes the Donner 17 Key Kalimba a reliable choice for those just getting into the instrument for the first time.

-- Made by solid mahogany resonance box and carbon steel keys, to make sure the sound is better.
+- ♫Clear Rich Sound: Made of solid mahogany resonance box and carbon steel keys, Donner kalimba has...

-- Small size and come with a portable bag for easy carrying and storage.
+- ♫Portable Little Instrument: Small size and come with a portable bag for easy carrying and...